 We designed a new framework, implemented as a prototype tool, \tool, to predict quantum algorithm (near to) optimal hyperparameters.
 We evaluated \tool on two implementations, training and deploying relatively small-scale models to improve performance by suggesting better hyperparameters.
 Our results raised the possibility that the model's ability to predict optimal hyperparameters depends on the Hamiltonian characteristics rather than solely on a specific implementation (\adapt{} or \qcels).

 \textbf{Code and Data Availability. } The code, the training data, the models and the results are available as open-source at \cite{bensoussan_2024_artifact_ML2Q,bensoussan_2024_artifact_ML2QarXiv}.

-\textbf{Acknowledgments. } We thank CloudLab \cite{cloudlab2019} for the platform and infrastructure support that enabled the experiment resulting in the construction of two models for accelerating quantum algorithms.
+\textbf{Acknowledgments. } Authors are listed in alphabetical order.
+We thank CloudLab \cite{cloudlab2019} for the platform and infrastructure support that enabled the experiment, resulting in the construction of two models for accelerating quantum algorithms.
 Sophie Fortz, Connor Lenihan and Avner Bensoussan are partially supported by the EPSRC project on Verified Simulation for Large Quantum Systems (VSL-Q), grant reference EP/Y005244/1.
-Sophie Fortz and Avner Bensoussan are partially funded by the EPSRC project on Robust and Reliable Quantum Computing (RoaRQ), Investigation 009.
-Sophie is partially funded by Model-based monitoring and calibration of quantum computations (ModeMCQ), grant reference EP/W032635/1 and by the QAssure project from Innovate UK.
-Also King’s Quantum grants provided by King’s College London are gratefully acknowledged.
+Sophie Fortz and Avner Bensoussan are partially funded by the EPSRC project on Robust and Reliable Quantum Computing (RoaRQ), Investigation 009 - Model-based monitoring and calibration of quantum computations (ModeMCQ), grant reference EP/W032635/1.
+Sophie Fortz is partially funded by the QAssure project from Innovate UK.
+Also, King’s Quantum grants provided by King’s College London are gratefully acknowledged.